PdxCodeGuild/Full-Stack-Day-Class/notes/css-selectors.md

 # CSS Selectors

 CSS uses **selectors** to decide which elements should have style rulesets applied.

 ## Simple Selectors

 There are three simple selectors: **type**, **class**, and **ID**.
 They match on types or attributes of a _single_ element.

 ### Type

-To select all elements of a given type, use the tag name.
+To select all elements of a given type, use the tag name as a plain symbol.

 CSS:

 ```css
 p {
     color: blue;